OUR TEAM

 CHIEF OPERATING OFFICER

-Keith has been in this role since he founded the company back in 2009.
-He brings a wealth of experience in the EMS industry, spanning over 25 years.
-His journey began as a field paramedic for both Boston EMS and Brewster Ambulance Service.
-In addition to his EMS background, Keith also serves as a career Fire Lieutenant in the Fire Service, providing invaluable leadership in emergency medical services.
+Keith has served in this role since founding the company in 2009.
+With over 25 years of experience in the Emergency Medical Services (EMS) industry, he began his career as a field paramedic with both Boston EMS and Brewster Ambulance Service.
+In addition to his EMS background, Keith is a career Fire Lieutenant, providing strong leadership in emergency medical operations.

 GARY SMITH, REMT-B